hashgraph/hedera-improvement-proposal/README.md

    - Core: This type of proposal includes improvements to the core Hedera Hashgraph protocol and services ([cryptocurrency](https://hedera.com/cryptocurrency), [smart contracts](https://hedera.com/smart-contracts), [file service](https://hedera.com/file-service), and [consensus service](https://hedera.com/consensus-service)).

-   - Networking: This type of proposal includes improvements around proposed improvements to network protocol specifications.

    - Interface: This type of proposal includes improvements around client API/RPC specifications and standards, and also certain language-level standards.

    - Economics: This type of proposal includes improvements to the Hedera fee structure, token distribution, proof-of-stake, and other areas relating to the economics of Hedera.